-If the DPAN over FPAN setting is enabled, then you must separately set the statuses of both the FPAN and DPAN, using the Ws\StatusChange and Ws\PaymentToken\StatusChange web services.
+If the DPAN over FPAN setting is enabled, then you must separately set the statuses of both the FPAN and DPAN using the Thredd API.
+See Changing the FPAN and DPAN status.

-If the DPAN over FPAN setting is disabled, then the DPAN status set using the Ws\Payment\Token\StatusChange web service can be overridden in an authorisation by the FPAN status that is set using the Ws\StatusChange web service.
+If the DPAN over FPAN setting is disabled, then the DPAN status can be overridden in an authorisation by the FPAN status (as set using the Thredd API).
+This allows you to control the status used for authorisation using a single API.